7 Best Places to Live in New York with a Dog in 2025

 Tribeca, Manhattan

-If you have to take that important meeting, you can drop your dog off at Barks and Biscuits, which is an upscale doggie daycare.
+If you must attend that important meeting, you can drop your dog off at Biscuits and Bath, an upscale doggie daycare.

 Why We Chose Tribeca